prokube/kubeflow-examples/serving/minimal-custom-kserve-predictor/README.md

   -d '{"instances": ["prokube", "works"]}'
 ```

-If you don't know your API key, reach out to your admin, he'll know what to do.
+If you don't know your API key, reach out to your admin, who will know what to do.